Redundancies can occur for one of two reasons:

 A common employer question is, ‘Can we re-employ someone we made redundant?’
 Yes, you can.
 In the UK, there’re currently no restrictions on re-employing staff after redundancy.

-However, to avoid claims of unfair dismissal by other employees made redundant, you’ll need to prove:
+However, to avoid unfair dismissal claims by other employees made redundant, you’ll need to prove:

 - The redundancy is genuine.